 An exception for an upward amendment to a claim which exceeds the 90-day period may be granted with state agency approval if the circumstances that caused the amendment were beyond their control (fire, flood, disaster).
 This formal request must address the problem contributing to the lateness of the amendment and outline the actions to be taken to avoid future late amended claims.
 This exception is only available to a sponsor once every three years.

-In coordination with United States Department of Agriculture (USDA) Food and Nutrition Services (FNS), our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.
+In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program (CNP) distributes policy memorandums to provide guidance and clarification on program requirements and regulations.